 I’m able to go into the settings and turn off the lines, the grid on the camera.
 Not all cameras have that, right.
 And I know that the Canon M50 currently doesn’t have it.
 And in order to get around that people have to use software in order to get rid of that.

 And that kind of decreases the quality of the camera in the live stream.
-So I’d recommend you getting a camera that has clean HDMI out as a start.
+I’d recommend you getting a camera that has clean HDMI out as a start.
 Also it needs to have video capabilities.
-So obviously it needs to be able to record video in order for you to live stream with, which is also video.
+Obviously it needs to be able to record video in order for you to live stream with, which is also video.

-So those are the two things that you need to be mindful of.
+Those are the two things that you need to be mindful of.
 The other thing that you need to be mindful of, is that’s not it.
-So DSLRs come with a lot of other things that you need.
+DSLRs come with a lot of other things that you need.

 I don’t know what else to say.
 But luckily there’s been this little, no namem c’mon, there’s no name brand, that’s not focusing, capture card that’s just started to float on the market, particularly when COVID started around March, 2020.
 And it really is about $20.
 I’ve seen it for 20.
 I’ve seen it for $30.

 And it’s definitely one that’s cheap, that I love ’cause cheap means it’s accessible and everyone can use it.
 And it works, right?
-So you need a capture card, need an HDMI cable to plug the capture card to, and to connect your DSLR to.
+You need a capture card, need an HDMI cable to plug the capture card to, and to connect your DSLR to.

 I also think that in terms of a DSLR setup, everyone seems to want it, but they don’t realise how much work goes into configuring it and how much money goes into making it all work.

 But in terms of what you need, those are the basic things.
 And also lighting.
-So you will definitely need to get some lighting in order to make your DSLR settings work.
+You will definitely need to get some lighting in order to make your DSLR settings work.
 Now I have a lot of feelings about lighting.

-So I use ring lights because one, they don’t take up a lot of space and two, you don’t have to do much to make yourself look good on camera and all about that ease factor, right?
-So it’s essentially turning it up, turning it on and adjusting the dial so that I’m not too blown out or I’m not too dark.
+I use ring lights because one, they don’t take up a lot of space and two, you don’t have to do much to make yourself look good on camera and all about that ease factor, right?
+It’s essentially turning it up, turning it on and adjusting the dial so that I’m not too blown out or I’m not too dark.
 And that’s it.
-So I really like ring lights.
+I really like ring lights.